cryptoguru0125/cryptoguru0125/README.md

     <li>Building services with Solidity/C#/Go</li>
     <li>Building DApps with Javascript + ECMAScript / Web3</li>
     <li>Building NFT transactions</li>
-    <li>Token Minting</li>
+    <li>Token Mint</li>
   </ul>
  </ul>
  <br>
-Which of my skills could you want  me to contribute to your business?
+Which of my skills would make your business become more efficient and energetical?
 How about going together onto the success?
 I am a professional freelancer so that I will do the best being strictly punctual and with the best quality of progress.
 If we go to the same goals, I ensure that we will surely be happier getting trusted more and more each other.
 Thanks a lot.
 <br>